eliocamp/reproducibility-with-r/content/materials/day1/03-rmarkdown/index.markdown

 1. The "+C" green bottom on the top right of the document
 2. A very handy shortcut: `Ctrl + Alt + I`
-3. Writing the \`\`\` by hand (but why would you?)
+3. Writing \`\`\`{r} by hand (but why would you?)
 </div>

-While the code will run when you knit, if you are analysing data and writing a report it is very convenient to run individual chunks interactively as if it were in the console.
+While the code will run line by line when you knit the file, during writing it is very convenient to run individual chunks interactively as if it were in the console.

 To run the line where your cursor is use the shortcut: